wpsight/wpcasa-ninja-forms/wpcasa-ninja-forms/README.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZRR56U2VTPZAQ
 Tags: real estate, realestate, ninja forms, ninjaforms, ninja, forms, contact, agent, listing, property, wpcasa Requires at least: 4.0
-Tested up to: 4.3.1
+Tested up to: 4.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add support for Ninja Forms plugin to attach property details to the contact email sent from listing pages.
+Add support for Ninja Forms plugin to attach property details to the contact email sent from WPCasa listing pages.

 == Description ==

-The WPCasa Ninja Forms add-on is a bridge plugin for the Ninja Forms form builder that can be used to display a contact form on single listing pages.
+The WPCasa Ninja Forms add-on is a bridge plugin for the Ninja Forms form builder that can be used to display a contact form on single listing pages in WPCasa.
 The add-on makes sure that useful property information is attaced to the emails sent through the form.
 It also comes with a starter form that includes all the necessary fields to make your life easier.

 > Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.